MicroHealthLLC/mSuite/README.md

 login with temp account admin@example.com with password password

-Change, configure and customize your instance. callback uri for socialmedia setup below.
+Change, configure and customize your instance. callback uri for socialmedia setup below to administer the site preferences

 https://YourliveSiteDomain/users/auth/google_oauth2/callback